marcvanzee/go-sat/README.md

 # go-sat: Simple Go SAT Solver

 A simple SAT solver that can either use a recursive or an iterative algorithm.
-The code is based on [Knuth's SAT0W program](http://www-cs-faculty.stanford.edu/~uno/programs.html).
+The algorithm uses a watchlist to keep track of all the assignments (see [Knuth's SAT0W program](http://www-cs-faculty.stanford.edu/~uno/programs.html)).

 Much of the code is based on the Python implementation by sahands, which can be downloaded [here](https://github.com/sahands/simple-sat).
 He also wrote a nice explanatory article that can be viewed [here](http://sahandsaba.com/understanding-sat-by-implementing-a-simple-sat-solver-in-python.html).

 ### Installing